Towards a Verified Model of the Algorand Consensus Protocol in Coq: The Algorand Consensus Protocol

 All users participating in the protocol have unique identifiers (public keys).
 The protocol proceeds in \emph{rounds} and each user learns a {\em certified} block for each round.
 Rounds are asynchronous: each user individually starts a new round whenever it learns a certified block for its current round.

-Each round consists of one or more \emph{periods}, which are different attempts to generate a certified block.
-Each period consists of several \emph{steps}, in which users propose blocks and then vote to certify a proposal.
-Specifically, each user waits a fixed amount of time (determined by network parameters) to receive proposals, and then votes to support the proposal with the best {\em credential} as described below; these votes are called \emph{soft-votes}.
+A round consists of one or more \emph{periods}, which are attempts to generate a certified block.
+A period consists of several \emph{steps}: users propose blocks and then vote to certify a proposal.
+Specifically, each user waits a fixed amount of time (determined by network parameters) to receive proposals, and then votes to support the proposal with the best \emph{credential}, as described below; these votes are called \emph{soft-votes}.
 If it receives a quorum of soft-votes, it then votes to certify the block; these votes are called \emph{cert-votes}.
 A user considers a block certified if it receives a quorum of cert-votes.
 If a user doesn't receive a quorum of cert-votes within a certain amount of time, it votes to begin a new period; these votes are called \emph{next-votes}.
 A next-vote may be for a proposal, if the user received a quorum of soft-votes for it, or it may be \emph{open}.
-A user begins a new period when it receives a quorum of next-votes from the same step for the same proposal or all being open; and repeats the next-vote logic otherwise. \footnote{The actual logic for next-votes is more complex, but roughly speaking the next-votes are classified as either for proposals or open.}
+A user begins a new period when it receives a quorum of next-votes from the same step for the same proposal or a quorum of open next-votes; and repeats the next-vote logic otherwise.

 \paragraph{Committees.} For scalability, not all users send their messages in every step.
-Instead, a committee is randomly selected for each step via a technique called \emph{cryptographic self-selection}: each user independently determines whether it is in the committee using a verifiable random function (VRF).
+Instead, a committee is randomly selected for each step via a technique called \emph{cryptographic self-selection}: each user independently determines whether it is in the committee using a \textit{verifiable random function} (VRF).
 Only users in the committee send messages for that step, along with a \emph{credential} generated by the VRF to prove they are selected.
-Credentials are totally ordered, and the ones accompanying the proposals are used to determine which proposal to support.
+Credentials are totally ordered, and the ones accompanying proposals are used to determine which proposal to support.

 \paragraph{Network.} Users communicate by propagating messages over the network.
-Message delivery is asynchronous and may be out-of-order, but with upper bounds on delivery times.
-However, messages may not be delivered within these bounds if the network is \emph{partitioned}.
+Message delivery is asynchronous and may be out-of-order, but delivery times are bounded: any message sent or received by an honest user is received by all honest users within a fixed amount of time unless the network is \emph{partitioned}.
+(There is no bound on message delivery time if the network is partitioned.)